mercari/grpc-federation/docs/references.md

 The definition of environment variables used by the service.
 The environment variables defined here can be accessed through the `Get<service-name>Env()` function in the custom resolver.
 They can also be used by accessing the `grpc.federation.env` variable in CEL expressions.
+When using `grpc.federation.env` to access environment variables, the message using the option must exist in the same package as the service that defines the `env`.

 `message` and `var` cannot be used simultaneously.

 | field | type | required or optional |